MTK911/Attiny85/payloads/Windows Phisher/README.md

 goes away after valid credentials are given if so credentials are sent to webhook.site from where they can be later retrieved from remote location.
 Orignal concept stolen from [Nishang](https://github.com/samratashok/nishang/blob/master/Gather/Invoke-CredentialsPhish.ps1)<br>

+### Zeymare_Windows_Phisher.ino:<br>
+Windows credential phisher, works same as Windows_Phisher.ino but logs all entered credentials inculding the invalid ones.
+It stores them in temporary directory on file rake and in the end delete the created file after sending them when correct credentials are entered.

 **Instructions:**<br>
 Before using it make sure the WebHook.site hook is set in payload which you will find almost at the end of the script.
 Also the current time is set for 1 minute you can increase the time to your requirement in "start-sleep -s" which you will find at the start of script.<br>